AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

 -   Solution

     You can check the call logic.
-Ensure that no requests are sent by using ossClient after ossClient.shutdown\(\) is called.
+Make sure that no requests are sent by using ossClient after ossClient.shutdown\(\) is called.

 ## What do I do if "Request has expired" is returned when the request is generated by using generatePresignedUrl of OSS SDK for Java?